Sans attendre: Promotion

-Six months later on 27 July 2013, Dion performed six songs from Sans attendre during her one night only concert in Quebec, called Céline... une seule fois.
-Because of the success of Sans attendre, she also embarked on the Sans attendre Tour in November 2013 and performed sold-out concerts in Belgium and France.
-During her visit in France in November and December 2013, Dion performed "Parler à mon père" and "Qui peut vivre sans amour?" on C'est votre vie and "Parler à mon père" on Les chansons d'abord.
-Additionally, her concert Céline... une seule fois was broadcast in late December 2013 in Switzerland, France and Belgium.
-She also performed "Parler à mon père" as a duet with Tal on Ce soir on chante, which was broadcast on 3 January 2014.
-The Céline... une seule fois concert with bonus tracks recorded in Paris during Sans attendre Tour, titled Céline une seule fois / Live 2013 was released on 16 May 2014.
+Six months later, on 27 July 2013, Dion performed six songs from Sans attendre during her one-night-only concert in Quebec, titled Céline... une seule fois.
+Because of the album's success, she also embarked on the European Tour 2013 in November 2013, performing sold-out concerts in Belgium and France.
+During her visit to France in November and December 2013, Dion performed "Parler à mon père" and "Qui peut vivre sans amour?" on C'est votre vie, and "Parler à mon père" on Les chansons d'abord.
+Her concert Céline... une seule fois was broadcast in late December 2013 in Switzerland, France, and Belgium.
+She also performed "Parler à mon père" as a duet with Tal on Ce soir on chante, broadcast on 3 January 2014.
+The Céline... une seule fois concert, with bonus tracks recorded in Paris during the European Tour 2013, was released as Céline une seule fois / Live 2013 on 16 May 2014.